sartak/advent-of-code/2023/README.md

 Then I saw the squeeze requirement.
 What a doozy.
 This took me nearly an hour to implement on its own.
 I started by cleaning up my solution (e.g. updating the starting cell's pipe type rather than lazily figuring it out, switching from an `Option<Pipe>` representation to just a `Pipe` with `Dot` and `Gap` arms, etc).
 Then I doubled the size of the map, reconnecting pipes where needed.
 (I briefly considered doubling the size of the map using vim but I still would have needed to reconnect the pipes, and it wouldn't generalize to the other examples)

-I left some todos in both parts where my input didn't require enumerating, say, every single possible starting pipe.
-But today was another first: building a debug view:
+Today was another first: building a debug view:

 ![Debug view](misc/10.png)